 Director of Women’s Basketball Administration and Special Assistant to the Head Coach

-Clare Berenato enters her fourth season with the women's basketball program and her second year as the director of women's basketball administration and special assistant to the head coach, after spending a year as the assistant director of basketball operations and also serving as an administrative assistant two seasons ago.
+Clare Berenato enters her fifth season with the women's basketball program and her third year as the director of women's basketball administration and special assistant to the head coach, after spending a year as the assistant director of basketball operations and also serving as an administrative assistant two seasons ago.

 Berenato, a 2013 graduate of Seton Hill University, serves as the liaison for women’s basketball marketing, community outreach, and camps and clinics.
 She previously spent time at Lackawanna College in Scranton, Pa. as an assistant coach.